Liz Truss admits disruption after tax cut pledges

 Writing on Friday, Ms Truss said: "I am going to do things differently.
 It involves difficult decisions and does involve disruption in the short term."

-She also reiterated her commitment to "get the economy growing", with plans to stimulate growth expected to include measures in eight areas - business regulation, agriculture, housing and planning, immigration, mobile and broadband, financial services, childcare, and energy.
+She also reiterated her commitment to "get the economy growing", with plans to stimulate growth expected to include measures in eight areas - business regulation, agriculture, housing and planning, immigration, mobile and broadband, financial services, childcare and energy.

 And she insisted she would maintain an "iron grip on the national finances".